The-L3rNa3aN/The-L3rNa3aN/README.md

-- 👋 Hi, I’m @The-L3rNa3aN
+# The L3rNa3aN
+## Pronounced "learn-eee-en".
+### Or just call me by my real name "Veman".

-- I do random things.
-Mostly stupid.
+I do a lot of things.<br>
-- Currently an intern programmer at Vincell Studios.
+Currently an intern programmer at Vincell Studios.

 - Personal Email: vemancraft@gmail.com
 - Vincell Email: veman@vincellstudios.com